HRDAG/training-docs/language-tips/python/scalability.md

 if target in some_list:
     (do work)
 ```
+&nbsp;

-Goal: Find values in one list that are also present in another
+> Goal: Find values in one list that are also present in another

 Possible solution:
 ```
 dupes = []